mxro/maxrohde-web/content/posts/2018/2018-09-30-life-purpose-in-the-modern-world-beyond-pleasure-and-family/index.md

 ---
-title: 'Life Purpose in the Modern World: Beyond Family'
-date: '2018-09-30'
 categories:
-  - 'philosophy'
+- philosophy
-  - 'society'
+- society
+coverImage: john-singleton-copley-the-copley-family-1776-1777.jpg
+date: "2018-09-30"
+primaryBlog: maxrohde.com
 tags:
-  - 'biology'
+- biology
-  - 'controversial'
+- controversial
-  - 'family'
+- family
-  - 'life'
+- life
-  - 'purpose'
+- purpose
-coverImage: 'john-singleton-copley-the-copley-family-1776-1777.jpg'
+title: 'Life Purpose in the Modern World: Beyond Family'
 ---

 We live in an age where there is a short supply of higher purpose.
 Sure, there are the world religions which might promises us a place in heaven upon proper conduct - but most of the premises these religions are based upon are difficult to take seriously in the 21st century.